jamalex/notion-py/README.md

 - The API doesn't have strong validation of most data, so be careful to maintain the structures Notion is expecting.
 You can view the full internal structure of a record by calling `myrecord.get()` with no arguments.
 - When you call `client.get_block`, you can pass in either an ID, or the URL of a page.
 Note that pages themselves are just `blocks`, as are all the chunks of content on the page.
 You can get the URL for a block within a page by clicking "Copy Link" in the context menu for the block, and pass that URL into `get_block` as well.

+## Updating records

+We keep a local cache of all data that passes through.
+When you reference an attribute on a `Record`, we first look to that cache to retrieve the value.
+If it doesn't find it, it retrieves it from the server.
+You can also manually refresh the data for a `Record` by calling the `refresh` method on it.
+By default (unless we instantiate `NotionClient` with `monitor=False`), we also [subscribe to long-polling updates](https://github.com/jamalex/notion-py/blob/master/notion/monitor.py) for any instantiated `Record`, so the local cache data for these `Records` should be automatically live-updated shortly after any data changes on the server.
+The long-polling happens in a background daemon thread.

 ## Example: Traversing the block tree